gbouras13/hybracter/README.md

 ## Installation

 You will need conda and **highly recommended** mamba to run `hybracter`, because it is required for the installation of each compartmentalised environment (e.g. Flye will have its own environment).
-See the end of this page for steps on how to install mamba.
+Please see the [documentation](https://hybracter.readthedocs.io/en/latest/install/) for more details on how to install mamba.

 ### Conda